eyal0/Chicken-story/README.md

 * 123 Main St. Apt #2, Anywhere, YZ, USA
 * 123 Main St. Apt #3, Anywhere, YZ, USA

 Apparently the XBox controller had the best dollars/point so you would leave your computer running to gather points on multiple accounts, then use all the points to buy up controllers.
 There was a post on a forum with a photo of a guy that received like 100 Xbox controllers by UPS in a single day.
-He promptly put then on Ebay and sold them.
-Other [prizes](https://www.cheapassgamer.com/topic/164690-live-se-club-bing-thread-3-no-macrobotreturn-fraud-talk/) include:
+He promptly put them on Ebay and sold them.
+Other [prizes](https://www.cheapassgamer.com/topic/164690-live-se-club-bing-thread-3-no-macrobotreturn-fraud-talk/) included:

 * Telescope
 * Record player